Pseudo-Rehearsal for Continual Learning with Normalizing Flows: Proposed method

 \textbf{1) Coupling Layer and Affine transformation}: Proposed in \cite{dinh2014nice, dinh2016density}, a coupling layer consists in a powerful reversible transformation, where the forward and the inverse mappings are computationally efficient.
 Here, we use the version presented in \cite{kingma2018glow}.
 Consider a generic split of the input vector $\mathbf{u}_j = $.
 A coupling layer is defined as:

-where $f^t_\theta (\cdot)$ and $f^s_\theta (\cdot)$ are generic transformations implemented via a NN, and $\odot$ is the element-wise multiplication.
+where $f_\theta (\cdot)$ is a generic transformation implemented via a NN, and $\odot$ is the element-wise multiplication.
 The $\log \text{det}$ of a coupling layer is simply $\sum_i \log s_i$.
-The main advantage of a coupling layer is that the functions $f^t_\theta (\cdot)$ and $f^s_\theta (\cdot)$ do not have to be invertible.
+The main advantage of this layer is that the function $f_\theta (\cdot)$ does not have to be invertible.
 The main advantage is also a disadvantage, since, due to the simplicity of the affine transformation, a NF implemented with this technique needs multiple layers and blocks in order to have enough expressive power to transform any input into $p_u(\mathbf{u})$.
-In our case the NF is applied on the embedding space, and we will see that the required number of layers necessary to achieve good results is small.

 \textbf{2) Random Permutation}: since only a portion of the input is modified in each block, it is required to randomly permute the output of a block in order to modify a new set of parameters in the following block, i.e., $T_j(\mathbf{u}) = \mathbf{P}\mathbf{u}$, where $\mathbf{P}$ is a fixed permutation matrix.
-Clearly, $T^{-1}_j(\mathbf{u}) = \mathbf{P}^T\mathbf{u}$, and the transformation has a unitary determinant.
+Clearly, $T^{-1}_j(\mathbf{u}_{j+1}) = \mathbf{P}^T\mathbf{u}_{j+1}$, and the transformation has a unitary determinant.

 \textbf{3) Invertible Batch Norm}: As in \cite{dinh2016density}, we also apply batch normalization, but on the input of the coupling layer instead of the output.
 It acts as a linear re-scaling of each parameter, thus it can be easily inverted and included in the Jacobian computation.
 The scaling is done in the following way: